mrcbq/catalog-of-my-things/README.md

 gem install rspec
 ```

-2. Run the tests for the Solver class using the following command:
+2. Run the tests using the following command:

 ```
-rspec solver_spec.rb
+rspec
 ```

 3. All tests should pass without any errors or failures, ensuring that the Solver class and its methods are functioning correctly.